 Tait Counseling & Consulting provides supervision for Associate Professional Counselor Applicants who have met the educational requirements and have registered with the State Licensing Board an acceptable contract for obtaining post-master’s experience under direct supervision; valid for 5 years.

-Dr. Lisa Tait, LPC, provides supervised post-master's directed experience and Darrell Brooks, LPC, CPCS, provides Certified Professional Counselor Supervision.
+Dr. Lisa Tait, LPC, CPCS, provides the Certified Professional Counselor Supervision.

 In order to advance from the Associate Licensed Professional Counselor (ALPC) level to Licensed Professional Counselor (LPC) status, you must complete the appropriate supervised work experience.
 An examination will be required, as well.
 If you wish to work as a practicing professional counselor in Georgia, you will eventually need to apply to the Composite Board of Professional Counselors, Social Workers, and Marriage & Family Therapists.
 You must also accomplish the appropriate level of graduate school education and exhibit consistently upright character.
 If you have any questions regarding the LPC requirements in Georgia, you will want to contact the Composite Board of Professional Counselors, Social Workers, and Marriage & Family Therapists at (478) 207-2440 to make certain that you are on the correct path.